Strategy Design Pattern

 1. Basic Strategy Structure

-The Strategy pattern requires a strategy interface and concrete implementations:
+The Strategy pattern requires a interface and concrete implementations:

 // Strategy interface